AKSW/KBox/README.md

 ### Changing the resource folder

-You might get problems with permissions using KBox in shared enviroments.
+You might get problems with permissions using KBox in shared environments.
-Therefore you can change the resource directory of KBox to your desired one.
+Therefore, you can change the resource directory of KBox to your desired one.

 ```
 java -jar kbox-v0.0.1-alpha3-RC16.jar r-dir new/path